Tule Lake

-Tule Lake (/ˈtuːli/ TOO-lee) is an intermittent lake covering an area of 13000 acre, 8.0 km long and 4.8 km across, in northeastern Siskiyou County and northwestern Modoc County in California, along the border with Oregon.
+Tule Lake (/ˈtuːli:/ TOO-lee) is an intermittent lake covering an area of 13000 acre extending 5 mi long and 3 mi across, in northeastern Siskiyou County and northwestern Modoc County in California, along the border with Oregon.

 Geography

 Tule Lake is fed by the Lost River.
-The elevation of the lake is 4035 ft.
+The elevation of the lake is 4035 ft above sea level.

 It is one of twenty ancient lakes in the world that have existed continuously for more than 1 million years.
 However, this has recently come under significant threat due to multiple years of drought conditions.

 Tule Lake is located 2.4 km, southwest of the town of Tulelake in Northern California.

 Wildlife and water

 The lake is part of the Tule Lake National Wildlife Refuge and the Klamath Project.
 Deliveries of water from the Klamath Project have been necessary to provide sufficient water for wildlife.
 On July 24, 2020, a delivery of water from the Klamath Project saved 50,000 ducklings from death.